PEtab-dev/petab_test_suite/README.md

 ## Use the test suite

-The [cases](cases) subdirectory contains a collection of enumerated tests.
+The [petabtests/cases](petabtests/cases) subdirectory contains a collection of enumerated tests.
 Each test contains a descriptive `wxyz.md` file, and a script file `wxyz.py` file that can be used to generate all problem and solution files for the test.
-The necessary files are in the same case specific folder, starting with an underscore.
+The necessary files are in the same case-specific folder, starting with an underscore.
 In each case folder, there is a file `_wxyz.yaml` containing the parameter estimation problem description, and a file `_wxyz_solution.yaml` containing